sadegh-msm/RateWise/README.md

 ## Features
 - User authentication and token-based authorization
 - Document creation and retrieval
-- Rating system with outlier detection
+- Rating system with outlier detection (Detects unusual ratings using statistical deviation)
 - Statistical analysis of document ratings
+- Automated Processing (Background tasks handle batch processing and outlier re-evaluation)

 ## Authentication
 The application uses token-based authentication.
 Users must authenticate to perform actions like creating documents, rating documents, and retrieving certain data.
 Tokens are generated upon user registration and are required for API requests.